Patient incentives

 How do people respond to a foreseeable increase in cost-sharing?

-Does the demand for medical services change when their price fluctuates over time?
-Do people adjust the timing of their utilization to minimize out-of-pocket expenses?
-Answering these questions is crucial for assessing the impact of cost-sharing policies.
+Does the demand for medical services change when their price varies over time?
+Do people time their use of services to minimize out-of-pocket expenses?
+The answer to these questions is crucial for evaluating the impact of cost-sharing.

-The generosity of a health insurance plan, meaning the extent of its coverage, involves a fundamental trade-off.
-The more generous the coverage, the better it is for insured individuals.
-However, broader coverage also leads to disproportionately higher premiums.
-This is because insured individuals have an incentive to use more services than they would if they had to pay the full cost themselves.
+The generosity of a health insurance plan, meaning the extent of coverage it provides, involves a fundamental trade-off.
+The more generous the coverage, the better it is for the insured individuals.
+However, more comprehensive insurance coverage also leads to disproportionately higher premiums.
+This is because insured individuals are incentivized to use more services than they would if they had to pay the full cost out-of-pocket.
 To counteract this incentive, most insurance contracts include some form of cost-sharing.

 In practice, cost-sharing is often structured on an annual basis.
-This means that at the beginning of the year, patients typically bear a larger share of treatment costs than at the end of the year.
-In other words, the cost to the patient is often lower in December than in January.
-This pricing dynamic could encourage patients to schedule elective treatments in December rather than January, potentially undermining the cost-reducing effect of cost-sharing.
+As a result, the proportion of treatment costs that a patient must pay out-of-pocket is typically higher at the beginning of the year than at the end.
+In other words, the "price" for the patient is lower in December than in January.
+This could encourage patients to schedule elective treatments in December rather than January, potentially undermining the cost-containment effects of cost-sharing.

-There is now evidence suggesting that patients do shift treatments to minimize out-of-pocket costs.
-However, it remains unclear whether such price variations over time influence only the timing of treatments or also overall demand for healthcare services.
-We aim to answer the question of whether temporal variations in cost-sharing dilute its intended impact.
+There is now evidence that patients do delay treatments to minimize their out-of-pocket costs.
+However, it remains unclear whether these price changes over time only affect the timing of treatments or also influence overall demand.
+We aim to address the question of whether temporal variation in cost-sharing diminishes its effectiveness.

 Same price today, but not tomorrow

-To study how future changes in cost-sharing impact behavior, we need two groups.
-Members of both groups should face the same cost-sharing structure today but different structures in the future.
-Additionally, group assignment must be random; otherwise, observed demand could be influenced by the members' group selection.
-The Swiss healthcare system provides an ideal setting for this analysis with individuals transitioning to "adult" status.
+To study how future changes in cost-sharing affect demand, we need two groups.
+Members of both groups should face the same cost-sharing today but different cost-sharing in the future.
+Additionally, group assignment must be random; otherwise, observed demand would depend on how members choose their groups.
+The Swiss healthcare system provides such a scenario for individuals who “become adults”.

-For adults aged 18 and older, the standard deductible is CHF 300, while for children, it is zero.
-Similarly, the annual maximum for co-payments increases from CHF 350 to CHF 700 upon reaching adulthood.
-As a result, cost-sharing increases when individuals become adults.
-However, because health insurance operates on an annual basis, individuals do not transition to "adult" status on their birthday but at the start of the next calendar year.
-For example, in 2024, insured individuals born on December 31, 2005, are considered "adults," while those born one day later, on January 1, 2006, are still considered "children."
+For adults aged 18 and older, the standard deductible is CHF 300, compared to zero francs for children.
+Similarly, the annual maximum co-payment increases from CHF 350 to CHF 700.
+Thus, cost-sharing increases when insured individuals become adults.
+However, since health insurance operates on an annual basis, this transition doesn’t occur on a person’s birthday but at the start of the next calendar year.

 Our analysis is based on 15,000 insured individuals with birthdays in December or January who transitioned to adulthood between 2010 and 2020.